 Another good question!
 I started by connecting with other authors and discovered Karen Robertson, a successful children’s book app author who shares her experiences, advice, and resources with other authors.
 Score!
 Her Book App Academy educated me on the ins and outs, ups and downs of book app publishing.
 Armed with her valuable information, I’ve created a plan and pulled together an incredible team.
 I’ll be sharing more about this and the “road to our first app launch” in future posts.

-Igniting self acceptance in others
+Igniting self acceptance in others and in ourselves

 But more than a book app series, it’s my dream to have everyone who travels here to embrace their uniqueness!
 Our community message is geek is good (better than good…awesome), and being different is accepted and celebrated.
 Please join us on our journey and share that part of you that makes you, YOU, with us.